AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 ---
 title: Translating SQL queries into [!DNL MBI] reports
-description: Learn how SQL queries are translated into the calculated columns, metrics you use in MBI.
+description: Learn how SQL queries are translated into the calculated columns, metrics you use in [!DNL MBI].
 ---
 # Translate SQL queries in MBI